faizanv/faizanv.github.io/blog-jekyll/_posts/2017-08-30-gitub-pages.markdown

 ![New repository screenshot]({{ site.url }}/blog/assets/github_pages/make_repository.png)

 After the repository is created, go ahead and clone the repository to your computer

+Open your terminal or command prompt and navigate to folder where you want to save your website files.
+Once you're there, go ahead and clone your new repository to that folder (your cloning link can be found on the Github website for your repository)

 `git clone https://github.com/faizanv/faizanv.github.io.git`